danielleappel/Python-Tutorial/4-Control-Flow.md

     Done with the if, even if Jessica isn't in the list, this statement will print.
 This `if` statement also differs from the previous because it has no `else` clause.
 An `else` clause is not required in Python, so this is a perfectly legal conditional statement.
 The second print statement (after the conditional statement is *over*) will execute whether Jessica is registered or not.

-We can also make other changes, like negating the a Boolean value with the `~`.
+We can also make other changes, like negating the a Boolean value with the keyword `not` or bitwise negation with the `~` operator.
 This can make code more readable.
 Consider a restaurant with a fixed capacity.
 If it is not at capacity, then we can seat new customers:

     >at_capacity = False
-    >if ~ at_capacity: print("We can seat you now.\n")
+    >if not at_capacity: print("We can seat you now.\n")
 This prints

     We can seat you now.